dansholds/grapple-comps-min/content/posts/13713-proving-grounds-xxiv-new-date-and-location-.md

 Registration

-Early Registration ends at 11:59 pm on January 12, 2024
+Early Registration ends at 11-59 pm on January 12, 2024

-Final Registration closes at 11:59 pm on March 01, 2024
+Final Registration closes at 11-59 pm on March 01, 2024

 TAKE ADVANTAGE OF A SUPER DEALS AND GET MORE MATCHES BY REGISTERING FOR BOTH GI AND NO-GI AND BY COMPETING AS A FAMILY.

-Youth/Kids: 2 DIVISIONS FOR 80.00 DURING EARLY REGISTRATION.
+Youth/Kids- 2 DIVISIONS FOR 80.00 DURING EARLY REGISTRATION.

-Adults: 2 DIVISIONS FOR 90.00 DURING EARLY REGISTRATION)
+Adults- 2 DIVISIONS FOR 90.00 DURING EARLY REGISTRATION)

 PRICE DISCOUNTED AT CHECKOUT.